marufhf13/math-assignment/README.md

-This is my math assignment about co-ordinate geometry for course: MATH-2109 written in latex.
+This is An assignment about co-ordinate geometry for course: MATH-2109 (IU-CSE) written in latex.